Pulse Oximetry is a way of measuring the oxygen level in the blood.

 - Ventilation – the ability of the lungs to adequately provide oxygenation and remove carbon dioxide from the blood

-Therefore, pulse oximetry provides on indication of the carbon dioxide levels, or of the adequacy of ventilation.
+Therefore, pulse oximetry provides no indication of the carbon dioxide levels, or of the adequacy of ventilation.
 To get a better estimation of this, an arterial blood gas is required.

 Normal Pulse Oximetry Values